Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Introduction

+Several works on DR-based ERM methods are most relevant to this paper. \citet{ban2019big} employ LDR for the Newsvendor problem with nonasymptotic optimality guarantees under the assumption of the linear demand model.
 Besides the classical LDR, several generalized LDRs are proposed for standard SP problems which lift random vectors into a higher-dimensional probability space to describe nonlinear relations \citep{chen2008linear, bampou2011scenario, georghiou2015generalized}.
-However, they tend to have unsatisfactory performance without cautious prior designs especially when the random vector is high-dimensional; moreover, except for the posterior estimation provided in \citet{kuhn2011primal}, their approximation accuracy lacks theoretical guarantees.
-The PADR with the parametric formula \eqref{eq:intro:continuous PA function} employed in \citet{bertsimas2015design} and this paper requires no prior designs of breakpoints as in \citet{georghiou2015generalized}; instead, the breakpoints are implicitly determined by parameters in \eqref{eq:intro:continuous PA function}.
-Unlike the mixed-integer formulation in \citet{bertsimas2015design} for multi-stage adaptive optimization problems, we treat the PADR-based ERM problem~\eqref{eq:intro:ERM-PADR} as a special class of nonconvex and nondifferentiable optimization problems and exploit algorithmic advances to accommodate the large sample size and high-dimensional feature space.
+However, they tend to have unsatisfactory performance without cautious prior designs especially when the random vector is high-dimensional; moreover, they usually lack theoretical guarantees on approximation accuracy except for the posterior estimation in \citet{kuhn2011primal}.

-Several works on DR-based ERM methods are most relevant to this paper. \citet{ban2019big} employ LDR for the Newsvendor problem with nonasymptotic optimality guarantees under the assumption of the linear demand model. \citet{notz2021prescriptive} and \citet{bertsimas2022data} study decision rules in reproducing kernel Hilbert spaces (RKHS), which we refer to as RKHS-DR, and provide asymptotic optimality guarantees for convex SP problems.
-Compared to the above references, our PADR-based ERM model is suitable for a much broader class of SP problems that can be nonconvex, and by following the statistical learning theory~\citep{vapnik1999nature,mohri2018foundations}, we establish the nonasymptotic consistency result of our model without any parametric assumptions on the optimal decision rule or the latent dependency of the random variable $Y$ on the feature $X$.